-The annual Dart Center Ochberg Fellowships, offered each fall, give mid-career journalists the opportunity to deepen their knowledge of trauma and improve coverage of violence, conflict and tragedy.
+The annual Dart Center Ochberg Fellowships give senior and mid-career journalists the opportunity to deepen their knowledge of trauma and improve coverage of violence, conflict and tragedy.
 The annual Dart Center Academic Fellowships, offered each summer, provide in-depth training to journalism educators.
 The biennial Dart Asia Fellowships take a team approach to meet the needs of senior journalists and their editors based in Asia.

 "The Ochberg Fellowship opened a whole new world for me.
 Discussions during the fellowship seminar led me to an international reporting project in Rwanda and Bosnia.
 Back at home, the fact that I attended the Fellowship has given me credibility with victims' advocates and mental health professionals.
 My daily court beat has improved exponentially due to everything I have learned."

 "The chances to stop and take stock are all too rare as a reporter.
 The chance to stop and take stock with such a lively, open and stimulating group as gathered by Dart was unique.
 It was humbling to realize what a lot of great journalism there is in an industry that moans a lot about dumbing down.
 We could not stop talking day and night, and the compassion and humanity on display was refreshing.
 It was like the best retreat—set apart yet blindingly relevant."

 Your contributions help the Dart Center nurture informed, innovative and ethical news reporting on violence, conflict and tragedy worldwide.

 The Dart Center is a project of the Columbia University Graduate School of Journalism.